Would You Like To Get Well?

 So let me ask again, “Do you want to get well”?

-How will you respond; like the man in the story with a lot of excuses (reread verse 7 – in green above)?
+How will you respond, like the man in the story with many excuses (reread verse 7 – in green above)?
 Or are you willing to step out in faith and get the spiritual healing you need?

 James 4:7-10 (NLT) – So humble yourselves before God.
 Resist the devil, and he will flee from you.
 Come close to God, and God will come close to you.
 Wash your hands, you sinners; purify your hearts, for your loyalty is divided between God and the world.
 Let there be tears for what you have done.
 Let there be sorrow and deep grief.
 Let there be sadness instead of laughter, and gloom instead of joy.
 Humble yourselves before the Lord, and he will lift you up in honor.